 Whilst researching material for this post, I used Reed, Total Jobs, Indeed and CV Library.
 On Reed 750 vacancies were listed.
 On Total Jobs and CV Library there were 482 and 436 vacancies listed respectively, but Indeed came in on top with a massive 1,276 vacancies.
 Some of these positions may have been duplicate posts but even so, the amount of positions available show there is a high demand for Sage 50 qualified candidates.
 It might be worth a mention here that some of the positions I came across asked for Sage Line 50, but this is now known as Sage 50 accounts, so you can also consider these positions when conducting your own job search.

 Sage 50 is a perfect package for anyone looking to work for a small to medium sized business, so to become certified is to prove your proficiency in using this software.
-You can complete levels 1, 2 and 3 of Sage 50 accounts without completing any of the three levels of Sage 50 payroll.
+You can complete Level 1, Level 2 and Level 3 of Sage 50 accounts without completing any of the three levels of Sage 50 payroll.
 Alternatively, you can complete the three levels of payroll but not take the accounts courses.
 However, to complete both would increase earning potential and as I said earlier, it would afford you a greater choice of vacancies on the job boards.
 So, with this in mind, I have created two tables of the most popular job titles; one for full time and the second for part time vacancies.

 Full time Sage 50 Opportunities